How to make the most of your mowing

 How to get Wimbledon-worthy stripes

 So, now you know how to give your lawn a mow that will keep it nice and healthy, it’s maybe time to think about going the extra mile… or metres (this depends on how big your lawn is really).
 Firstly, you’ll need your lawn to look it’s best.
 This may require overseeding or applying a fertiliser, we’ve got plenty of guides and blogs to help you out with those two.
-Once the lawn is in tip top shape, we recommend sketching out your lawn and figuring out which way you are going to stripe.
+Once the lawn is in tip top shape, we recommend sketching out your lawn and figuring out which way you are going to stripe, you can review our How to get stripes in my lawn.
 Then you’ll need to get your hands on a cylinder mower as these are great for creating that striped look.
 Many of these have a roller attached to the back which makes them perfect for striping.

 Now you know all there is to know about mowing to create the perfect lawn, it’s time to get started.
 Then you can sit back and enjoy as your neighbours take a jealous peak over the fence at your homegrown masterpiece!